LorenzDuremdes/Second-Brain/psychological trauma.md

 ### treatment
 1. conventional talk therapy → psychological trauma · depersonalization^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 90]
 	1. former is not as effective in treating psychological trauma
+		1. severely traumatized people may get more out of simply helping to arrange chairs before a meeting than they would from sitting in those same chairs and discussing the failures in their life^[The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma, p.
+106]
 	2. a bottom-up approach is more effective e.g. acupressure, tossing a ball, Pilates, dancing

 # [[physiology]]